SKA-ScienceDataProcessor/RC/_documents.md

       - title: Development
         url: /dev/

-If you you want to reference an external web page from the menu add word `external` after the link.
+If you you want to reference an external web page from the menu add word `external: true` after the link.
+For more details, see the theme documentation below.

-General notes and suggestions for customizing **HPSTR**.
+## General notes and suggestions for customizing **HPSTR**.

-## Basic Setup for a new Jekyll site
+### Basic Setup for a new Jekyll site

 1. [Install Bundler](http://bundler.io) `gem install bundler` and then install [Jekyll](http://jekyllrb.com) and all dependencies `bundle install`.
 2. Fork the [HPSTR Jekyll Theme repo](https://github.com/mmistakes/hpstr-jekyll-theme/fork).